-The Western Australian Distributed Energy Buyback Scheme offers payments for energy exported to the grid from eligible solar PV systems, batteries and electric vehicles.
+The Distributed Energy Buyback Scheme offers eligible customers a time of export payment for electricity they export to the grid, including from rooftop solar PV systems, batteries and electric vehicles.

 To be eligible you must be:

 - a residential customer who consumes not more than 50 MWh of electricity per annum